Framework for Financial Data Access (FiDA)

-FiDA is an EU regulatory framework proposed June 2023 that expands the concept of open banking, established under PSD2, into a broader concept defined as open finance.
+FiDA is an EU regulatory framework proposed alongside PSD3 and PSR in June 2023, that expands the concept of open banking, established under PSD2, into a broader concept defined as open finance.
 While PSD2 covers only payment accounts, FIDA establishes a framework enabling consumers to share a wider range of financial data – such as mortgages, loans, savings, investments, pensions and insurance products – with authorized third-party providers, subject to their consent.

 What is the goal with FiDA?